hayk111/showsourcing/README.md

  - `npm run build` will build a production ready of the app in the dist directory
  - `npm run analyze` will run the dependency reports, so we can analyze the sizes of the different modules
- - `npm run lint` will start the linter
- - `npm run test` will run the unit tests

 ## Devtools addon